MarcinPlodzien/Benchmark_tutorial_GAN_VAE_RBM/README.md

 *   **KL Divergence**: Forces the latent space to approximate a standard Normal distribution, preventing overfitting and ensuring the latent space is continuous (smooth interpolation).
 *   **$\beta$-VAE**: We use $\beta=0.1$ to weigh the reconstruction error higher than the KL term, which results in sharper samples at the cost of a slightly less regularized latent manifold.

+### 2.5 Intuition: The Tug-of-War
+Training a VAE is a balancing act between two opposing forces:
+1.  **Reconstruction Loss (The "Memorizer")**: Wants to map each $x$ to a specific, unique $z$ point to minimize error.
+If unchecked, this leads to a "Dirac delta" latent space where $z$ carries no semantic structure (overfitting).
+2.  **KL Divergence (The "Regularizer")**: Wants to smear $q(z|x)$ out to match the standard Normal prior $\mathcal{N}(0, I)$.
+This forces the latent codes to overlap and fill the space continuously.

+**Convergence**: Ideally, the model finds a manifold where similar data points map to nearby latent codes (smoothness), allowing for meaningful interpolation, while distinct data points remain separable enough to be reconstructed.
+The "blurriness" often seen in VAEs typically results from the Gaussian assumption on $p(x|z)$ averaging out fine details to satisfy the regularization constraint.

 ---

 ## 3. Restricted Boltzmann Machine (RBM)